rchlumsk/rchlumsk.github.io/README.md

 README
 ================

 A repository for storing and updating [my personal webpage](https://rchlumsk.github.io).
+This is created with [Github pages](https://pages.github.com/).

 ## Creating a Github pages webpage

 To make your own webpage using Github pages with this template:

 \* create a new repository on your github account with the name *username*.github.io (as per the [Github pages website](https://pages.github.com/));
 \* download the files from my repository (rchlumsk.github.io) or any other Github pages website that is public, accessible based on the license type;
 \* modify the downloaded files with your own information using a text editor or other editor;